cockroachdb/docs/training/locality-and-replication-zones.md

 ## Step 3.
 Check data distribution

-By default, CockroachDB tries to balanced data evenly across specified "localities".
+By default, CockroachDB tries to balance data evenly across specified "localities".
 At this point, since all three of the initial nodes have the same locality, the data is distributed across the 3 nodes.
 This means that for each range, one replica is on each node.

 To check this, open the Admin UI at <a href="http://localhost:8080" data-proofer-ignore>http://localhost:8080</a>, click **View nodes list** at the right, and check the the replica count is the same on all nodes.